-Making effective contributions

-to reducing GHG emissions and adaptation to climate change through the generation and transportation of renewable energy.

-Measuring, documenting and observing trends in the main sources of GHG emissions in the operations.

-Identifying risks in a timely manner and seizing opportunities associated with climate change.

-Increasing employees' knowledge to involve them in climate change management.

-Expanding the use of natural gas as an energy source that can contribute to a fair and economically efficient transition.

-Contributing to social equity and the improvement of health and life quality conditions, especially for households that use natural gas to substitute coal or firewood.
+- Measuring, documenting and observing trends in the main sources of GHG emissions in the operations. - Identifying risks in a timely manner and seizing opportunities associated with climate change. - Increasing employees' knowledge to involve them in climate change management. - Expanding the use of natural gas as an energy source that can contribute to a fair and economically efficient transition. - Contributing to social equity and the improvement of health and life quality conditions, especially for households that use natural gas to substitute coal or firewood.

-(SASB IF-EU-110a.3) (SASB EM-MD-110a.2)
+(SASB IF-EU-110^a.3) (SASB EM-MD-110^a.2)